geopanag/Color-Identification-BCI/Readme.txt

 5. Build a dataset from these vectors and save it (it must have the same row size as the length of the label vector from the same experiment).

 Train.m
-1. Create novel or define existing machine learning algorithms.
+1. Create novel or define existing machine learning algorithms (in this case, a shrinkage LDA).
 2. Load the preprocessed dataset and the labels.
 3. Train the algorithm on this dataset.
 4. Save the model parameters.
-5. (Optional) Run K fold cross validation to estimate error.

 BCI.m
 1. Connect to emotiv epoc+ through EmoEngine.